oliviawestmacottssw/SSW.Rules.Content/rules/stored-procedures---do-you-use-output-parameters-if-you-need-to-return-the-value-of-variables/rule.md

 ---

-​The RETURN statement is meant for returning the execution status only, but not data.
+The RETURN statement is meant for returning the execution status only, but not data.
 If you need to return the value of variables, use OUTPUT parameters.
-There is a compelling reason for this - if you use return values rather than output values to return data, money values that you return will silently be truncated.​​
+There is a compelling reason for this - if you use return values rather than output values to return data, money values that you return will silently be truncated.